kraba/docker-pvcs/README.md

 The default path of installation is at /opt/serena/dimensions/14.3/ .
 I writed a perfect replica of necessary user/group and env/ports settings (for Linux).

-In our working environment the users log in via ssh and download from PVCS/Dimension server the software patches and build it before distributing & installing on production servers.
+In our working environment the users log in via ssh and download from PVCS/Dimension server the software patches and build it before distributing & installing it on production servers.
 The volume "data" is the rw filesystem where users can store the patches, access is granted by pvcs user (only this).

 ### Setup